Auckland PSITM Institute and Psychotherapy

 History of Sensorimotor Psychotherapy

 In the 1970's, Pat Ogden became interested in the correlation between her patients' disconnection from their bodies, their physical patterns and their psychological issues.
-As both a psychotherapist and body therapist, she was inspired to join somatic therapy and psychotherapy into a comprehensive method for healing this disconnection.
+As both a psychotherapist and body therapist, she was inspired to join somatic therapy and therapy into a comprehensive method for healing this disconnection.
 SPI offered its first course in the early 1980's under the name Hakomi Bodywork.
 Influenced by leaders such as Bessel van der Kolk, Emilie Conrad, Peter Levine, Peter Melchior, Allan Schore, Ken Wilber, Onno van der Hart, Ellert Nijenhuis, Kathy Steele, Stephen Porges, and Martha Stark, Sensorimotor Psychotherapy draws from somatic therapies, neuroscience, attachment theory, and cognitive approaches, as well as from the Hakomi Method, a gentle psychotherapeutic approach pioneered by Ron Kurtz. (http://www.hakomi.com/) SPI conducts trainings throughout the world, and has gained international acclaim over the past twenty years.

 Sensorimotor Psychotherapy integrates both cognitive and somatic methods in the treatment of trauma, attachment, and developmental issues.
 It is taught internationally to psychotherapists and allied professionals who want to include somatic interventions in their clinical work.